bredele/mood/Readme.md

 Mood is an elegant [state machine](https://en.wikipedia.org/wiki/Finite-state_machine#Concepts_and_terminology) you can use to model large number of problems, among which are UI state management, communication protocol design, language parsing, artificial intelligence and other engineering applications.

 * **Finite state machine**: Use mood to perform predetermined sequence of actions depending on a sequence of events with which they are presented.
 * **Event emitter**: Mood is based on the [event emitter](http://github.com/component/emitter) pattern that is widely used in the browser and nodejs.
-Mood is well tested can be used with nodejs processes, streams and way more.
+Mood is well tested and can be used with nodejs processes, streams and way more.

 [Try it online!](http://requirebin.com/?code=79074d59c1525895625c)